saucelabs-training/demo-espresso/emulators/README.md

 ![Accept blocked runner](./assets/blocked.png)

 ## Examples
-There are four examples provided starting from the most basic and moving up to more advanced approaches.
+There are 6 examples provided starting from the most basic and moving up to more advanced approaches.
 More options can be found on the [Sauce Labs Wiki](https://wiki.saucelabs.com/display/DOCS/Command+Reference+for+Sauce+Runner+for+Virtual+Devices).

 ### Example 1 - Configuration for all tests